Row of townhouses in Virginia, showcasing the neighborhood's architecture and landscaping.

 • Less privacy: Since townhomes share walls with the residences next to them, you’ll sacrifice a little privacy to live in one.
 When you live in close quarters, loud neighbors may become an issue.

-• HOA fees and restrictions: While not every townhouse is part of an HOA or subject to HOA fees, many townhouse communities do have them.
-HOA fees can be a downside for potential home buyers who don’t like the idea of being regulated by a homeowners association.
+• HOA fees and restrictions: Many townhouse communities are part of an HOA or subject to HOA fees.
+This can be a downside for potential home buyers who don’t like the idea of being regulated, so it’s important that you’re comfortable with all HOA rules.

-• Resale value: In some areas, townhomes may sell for less than single-family homes or to a smaller pool of potential buyers.
-Before you buy a townhouse, you may want to look into the market where you live to help determine whether it would be a worthwhile investment for you in the long run.
+• Potentially diminished resale value: In some areas, townhomes may sell for less than single-family homes or to a smaller pool of potential buyers.
+Before buying a townhouse, you may want to examine the real estate market where you live to help determine if it’s a worthwhile investment.

-• Smaller living space: While townhouses typically have multiple floors, they’re usually not very large in terms of square footage.
-Additionally, living in a home split among multiple floors can become a problem for mobility and accessibility, especially for older home buyers.
+• Not as much living space: While townhouses typically have multiple floors, they’re usually not very large in terms of square footage.
+Living in a multilevel home can also present mobility and accessibility issues, especially for older home buyers.

-The process of buying a townhome is virtually the same as purchasing a traditional house, but there are some additional considerations.
-Use the following steps to find the perfect townhome for you:
+The process of buying a townhome is similar to the process involved with purchasing a traditional house, but you’ll want to consider taking some additional steps.

 1. Calculate Your Housing Budget

-Like any other home, the cost to buy a townhouse will vary depending on several factors, including location, size and amenities.
-Keep in mind that townhouses are typically managed by a homeowners association, which can cost an extra monthly fee.
+As with any other home, the cost to buy a townhouse will vary depending on several factors.
+These include location, size and amenities.
+Keep in mind that townhouses are typically managed by a homeowners association, which can mean paying an extra monthly fee.

 Before you start looking for a home, figure out how much you want to spend on the total purchase price and monthly mortgage payment.
-Don’t forget to include additional expenses, like your down payment and closing costs.
+Don’t forget to factor in certain expenses, such as your down payment and closing costs.

 For help calculating your potential mortgage payment, use the mortgage calculator from Rocket Mortgage®.